GTPB/PPB18/assets/7_Parsing-Theory-II.md

 In many cases you will need to compare data from different files.
-As an example let's consider two files:
+As an example, consider the two files:

 1) A Uniprot multiple sequence FASTA file `SwissProt-Human.fasta`, available [here](data_and_scripts/Parsing/SwissProt-Human.fasta).